 Good Friday morning, folks.
 Boy am I glad the weekend is almost here.
 It’s been a BUSY week.
 I started a blogging schedule to make things a little smoother in my life.
 Monday, Wednesdays and Saturdays (and sometimes Fridays, if time permits) are designated blogging days.
 Emails, posts and parties will be addressed on those days.
-School work and other things (such as DIY projects – yep, I am getting back into that!) will be worked on during other days and when I am done with blogging activities on blogging days.
+School, work and other things will be worked on during other days and when I am done with blogging activities on blogging days.
 I’ve designated a house cleaning chore for specific days of the week so I don’t have to do all of the cleaning on one day.
 Working out at the gym is A MUST 5 days out of the week.
 I’ve already made it there three times this week so I am doing pretty darn good with that!
 Oh and there’s that thing called my full-time job that keeps me busy for 8 hours a day, Monday – Friday.

 What kind of schedule do you keep for your daily/weekly activities?

 Want to easily save this recipe to your own personal recipe box?
 Click the SAVE RECIPE button below (and on all of my recipes) to create your own meal plans!
 The ingredients from your favorite recipes will be added to your own grocery list!

 - ¼ C sour cream

 - ¼ tsp salt

 - 4 slices of bacon, cooked until crisp and crumbled

 - Shredded cheese